How to block common AI crawlers with the Raptive Ads WordPress plugin

 Block AI Crawlers plugin settings.png

-An important note about Google-Extended
+A note about Google-Extended

-What are the other user agents?
+What are the user agents?

 • anthropic-ai: The user agent for AI company Anthropic.